highbyte/dotnet-6502/tools/cloudflare/swiftlink-bridge/README.md

-# SwiftLink Cloudflare Bridge
+# WebSocket-to-TCP Bridge

 Cloudflare Worker that accepts a browser WebSocket connection and bridges it to one allowlisted outbound TCP target selected by logical target id.
-The intended consumer is the browser-hosted SwiftLink transport for `dotnet-6502`.
+The intended consumer in this repo is the browser-hosted SwiftLink transport for `dotnet-6502`, but the Worker itself is a generic byte-stream bridge.

 ## What it does